imcasero/my-website/README.md

 ## 🌐 Deployment

-The site can be deployed using static hosting platforms: [Vercel](https://vercel.com/)
+The site was be deployed using static hosting platforms: [Vercel](https://vercel.com/)

 ## 📚 Learning Resources